Bullying Prevention Plan

 - Emphasis on bullying reporting tool on Website.

-- Encourage and support GSA group and activities.
+- Encourage and support GSA and Equity and Inclusions groups and activities.
 Staff representation included.

 Bullying Prevention and Equity & Inclusive Responsibilities